sshyran/owntracks-gw/manual/mqtt.md

  Trigger  Reason
 --------- ---------------------------------------------------------
     f     First publish after reboot
+    s     Device started by motions (s)ensor without ignition on - theft alarm.
+Send instead of f.
+          No need for external power.
+    a     Device started by (a)larm clock.
+Alive signal without ignition.
+Send instead of f.
+          No need for external power.

     k     When transitioning from _move_ to _stationary_ mode an additional publish is sent marked with trigger `k` (park)